mmz-srf/srf-frontend-framework/README_PATTERNLAB.md

 ### Use Composer to create a project

-Pattern Lab uses [Composer](https://getcomposer.org/) to manage project dependencies.
+Pattern Lab uses [Composer](https://getcomposer.org/) to manage project dependencies!

 #### 1. Install Composer